asmutti/elixir-banking/README.md

 ## Project

 The project uses a dependency in its core, called Money.
 The library that handles the creation of the [Money](https://github.com/elixirmoney/money) attribute of every StnAccount.
 Travis handles the continuous integration.
-The library Money is the solution to have all transactions in compliance to the [ISO 4217](https://pt.wikipedia.org/wiki/ISO_4217) as requested as requiriment.
+The library Money is the solution deal with transactions in compliance to the [ISO 4217](https://pt.wikipedia.org/wiki/ISO_4217) as requested as requirement.

 There are two structs definied in the project, account and transaction.
 Account has an unique identifier called tax_id, which translates into the CPF in Brazil or SSN in US.
-Account has also an amount, which is an Money struct and also an collection of transactions.
+Account has also an amount, which is a Money struct and also an collection of transactions.

 Every account has a collection of transactions.
 Every transaction has a uuid, date, amount and type.
 Every transaction is added to the collection in the Account struct.